Romulo-Moraes/Romulo-Moraes/README.md

 <h2>R-clock 🕐</h2>
 This is also a program for Linux terminal written in C that show a clock in terminal screen, has some costumizations like change clock color and date color, beyond let the clock most short too by just not showing the seconds of clock, useful to put in a small terminal window like a i3wm, etc...
-This program also use the Holiday library for argument parsing, but as already said, it's header only
+This program also use the Holiday library for argument parsing.

 <h2>Holiday 🏖️</h2>
 Holiday is a lightweight argument parser written in C for C programming language that allow to you accept optional arguments